Experience Walking and Hiking

 • Enjoy stunning scenery from just about everywhere!

-Pick up a Leigh walking brochure from Warkworth i-site, Matakana Information Centre, Leigh General Store or other local businesses.
+Pick up a Leigh walking brochure from Warkworth Information Centre, Matakana Coast Information Centre, Leigh General Store or other local businesses.
 It features six of the best walks in the Leigh area.
 Or you can check out the walks below, then you just have to decide which ones to do.

 Grade 1: Mostly flat, easy walking.